31i73/atom-output-panel/README.md

 `output-panel:hide` - Hide the panel
 `output-panel:toggle` - Toggle the panel
 `output-panel:run` - TODO: prompt the user to run a program in the panel
-`output-panel:stop` - Stop any program currently running in the panel
+`output-panel:stop` - TODO: Stop any program currently running in the panel
 `core:cancel` - Hide the panel

 ## Service: `output-panel`